Introduction

 -

 - Regular follow-up is crucial to evaluate treatment efficacy and adjust medications as needed.
-Continuous ECG monitoring may be warranted for high-risk individuals, especially those with a history of complications.
-Notably, individuals with Junctional Ectopic Tachycardia (JET) have a significantly higher complication rate (73.7% vs. 42.1%) and increased mortality (15.8% vs. 2.1%) compared to those without JET, underscoring the need for careful monitoring.
+Continuous monitoring may be warranted for high-risk individuals, especially those with a history of complications.
+Notably, individuals with junctional escape rhythm have a significantly higher complication rate (73.7% vs. 42.1%) and increased mortality (15.8% vs. 2.1%) compared to those without JET, underscoring the need for careful monitoring.

 -